SMAC-Group/swag/README.md

     ## [1] "Dimension explored: 3 - CV errors at alpha: 0.0461"
     ## [1] "Dimension explored: 4 - CV errors at alpha: 0.0425"

-The newly introduced argument `caret_args_dyn` enables the user to modify the hyper-parameters related to a given learner in a dynamic way since they can change as the dimension grows up to the desired *p*<sub>*m**a**x*</sub>.
+The newly introduced argument `caret_args_dyn` enables the user to modify the hyper-parameters related to a given learner in a dynamic way since they can change as the dimension grows up to the desired
+\(p_{max}\).
 This allows to adapt the *mtry* hyper-parameter as the dimension grows.
 In the example above, we have fixed *mtry* to the square root of the number of attributes at each step as it is usually done in practice.

 You can tailor the learning arguments of *swag()* as you like, introducing for example grids for the hyper-parameters specific of a given learner or update these grids as the dimension increases similarly to what is usually done for the **caret** package.
 This gives you a wide range of possibilities and a lot of flexibility in the training phase.

 To conclude this brief introduction, we present the usual *predict()* function which can be applied to a **swag** trained object similarly to many other packages in R. We pick the random forest learner for this purpose.

 ``` r
 # best learner predictions